Dr. Salvador de la Torre &

 International Student Ministries

-The Gilmore's ministry is friendship evangelism with different foreign student populations who are studying at universities in Northern Colorado.
+The Gilmore's: Tad and Jane's ministry is friendship evangelism with different foreign student populations who are studying at universities in Northern Colorado.
 Many of the foreign students, and their wives who accompany them, feel very isolated in a new culture.
 Jane and Tad do one on one tutoring, facilitate conversation groups, to introduce them to our culture and practice English in a safe environment, host Bible studies in their home and hold many fun events throughout the year.
 Added to this, they enlist American Families to become Friendship families for the visiting scholars.
 The Gilmore's experiences living in other countries has equipped them in a special way for this particular ministry.
 They have previously served as PCUSA medical missionaries in Africa and Nepal.
 Tad is a retired general surgeon.
 Jane is a Bible teacher and language tutor.